-Nasdaq global select market listing
+Nasdaq global market listing

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "BMEA."
+We have applied to list our common stock on the Nasdag Global Market under the trading symbol "BMEA."

 Transfer agent and registrar

 Upon completion of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, New York 11219.